 Rev. Edward F. Sorin, a missionary priest of the Congregation of Holy Cross, established the University of Notre Dame du Lac in 1842.
 Fr.
 Sorin arrived in America from his native France accompanied by seven religious Brothers from France and Ireland.
 Father Sorin defined the mission of his university as follows: To be a community of teacher-scholars in service not only to the natural truths of the arts and sciences but also to the transcendent truth of faith.
 This University, Sorin predicted, would become “a powerful force for good”, and so it strives to be, even now, more than 160 years after its founding.

-The current ongoing Legacy event is "Road To Discovery" which will conclude May 12, 2016.
-Road To Discovery is actively seeking donations in support of research of Niemann-Pick Type C and other rare diseases.
+The current ongoing Legacy event is "Road To Discovery".
+This project involves a round trip, 206 mile, cycle from South Bend to Chicago, taking place on May 16 and 17, 2017.
+Road To Discovery is actively seeking donations in support of research of Niemann-Pick Type C.